What I do

 If I say nutritionist, what do you think?
 Let me guess.
 Diet, bye bye to all of my favourite foods, avocado on toast (probably without the toast, bread is bad, right?), green juices and hunger, probably losing weight on some sort of regulated starvation plan…and nuts and seeds, bird food is healthy!

 So what does this mean?
-It means that every time we don’t eat the foods that are good for you, you are slightly getting sicker.
-You might not suddenly feel unwell but your digestion might suffer, you feel bloated, your IBS flares up, your anxiety worsen, your sleep is disrupted, you feel so tired you just want to curl into bed and eat bread and cheese, and so on.
+It means that every time we don’t eat the foods that are good for you, you are getting slightly sicker.
+You might not suddenly feel unwell, but your digestion might suffer, you feel bloated, your IBS flares up, your anxiety worsen, your sleep is disrupted, you feel so tired you just want to curl into bed and eat bread and cheese, and so on.
 Overtime all this can turn into a chronic disease or worst.
 But hope is not lost!
 Small changes to your diet and lifestyle can change all of the above.
 Choosing the right foods for you can really improve your symptoms and transform your life in incredible ways.

 Your nutrition plan is flexible to fit your lifestyle and goals, both short and long term.

 When you see a Nutritionist, like me, after your first consultation, you’ll be It given a nutrition plan.
-A personalised plans which is filled with straight forward advice, food suggestion and recipes.
-The perfect plans is put together to make you feel great now, whilst keeping an eye to the future.
+A personalised plan which is filled with straight forward advice, food suggestion and recipes.
+The perfect plan is put together to make you feel great now, whilst keeping an eye to the future.
 For example, you might be looking to lose a few of pounds now, feel good and improve the look of your skin but we can do that whilst also laying the foundation for you to try for a baby in a couple of years.
-Or you might just want some advice on what to eat whilst training for a marathon but the right foods may also decrease your chances of you having that disease later in life that runs in your family.
+Or you might just want some advice on what to eat whilst training for a marathon, but the right foods may also decrease your chances of you having that disease later in life that runs in your family.

 Your nutrition plan is feasible and realistic.

 If anyone is promising you to fix all your health issues and make you lose 10 pounds in a week: run!
 It’s just not feasible nor sustainable.
-Going on any restrictive diet, calories counting, exercising excessively or removing whole food groups in one go is not good for your body and your brain.
-Even going 100% vegan, when you’ve eaten meat 3 times a days until yesterday, could be detrimental to your health.
+Going on any restrictive diet, calories counting, exercising excessively, or removing whole food groups in one go is not good for your body and your brain.
+Even going 100% vegan, when you’ve eaten meat 3 times a day until yesterday, could be detrimental to your health.
 A good diet plan is realistic and gives you steady results overtime, whilst setting healthy habits for a lifetime.
 You can feel a whole lot better within a week or even a few days of starting a plan, but you’ll feel the best after a few months because this is how long your body needs to adjust and most importantly not to relapse.